 While you're living in your place, you're entitled to live peacefully and safely.
 Here are somethings you shouldn't be afraid to ask for.

-Your landlord must keep your place in good condition.
+In addition, your landlord must keep your place in good condition.
 They're responsible for making sure that appliances are in working order, and that common areas (like parking lots, elevators and hallways) are clean and safe.

 If you have a maintenance or a repair problem, follow these steps in order: